-We are and active Rock Painting Group.
-Hikers and Backpackers enjoying the artistic and social aspect of “Paint & Hide Rocks” or “Traveling Rocks“.
+We are an active Rock Painting Group.
+Many of us are Hikers and Backpackers, enjoying the artistic and social aspect of “Paint & Hide Rocks” or “Traveling Rocks“.
 Integrating Social Media, while enjoying the Outdoors at the same time.
-We also challenge all “Paint and Hide” Groups, as well as individuals, to remove trash and litter in the process while placing or searching for “Painted” rocks.

 “Blazing Rocks” has been a generic term for perhaps generations, even centuries.
 “Blazing marks” are also a cut-out piece of tree bark to mark a trail through wooded areas.
 Back in a time before electronic devices, maps, and roads these markings all played a much more important role.
 Rocks stacked in configurations to provide directions, where/are called Blazing Rocks.
 Some people know them as “Cairns”.

 Though “Cairns” of today have become more of a “city-slicker” type graffiti.
 Found all over where the masses visit nature.
 It seems some people have the need to mark the territory.

 To those that escape to nature to enjoy it’s beauty, in its pristine form.
 These cairns are viewed as visible trash and defacement, rather than dependable trail markers.
 Sadly mindless other people seem to be compelled to follow the lead of others.
 Creating numerous Cairns that ruin a natural setting or directional guide.

 Subscribe to our Email List to receive our latest Blog Posts that are often packed with interesting and informative content.
 Our entry form is simply.
 We do not ask for, or retain any personal information.
 Your privacy is a priority.
 We do not share or sell information.
 You can “Unsubscribe” at any time.